 However, the New Testament clearly sets the example of the apostle as the team leader, working together with prophets, evangelists, pastors and teachers, as well as the other valuable members of the Body of Christ (Ephesians 4:11-16).

 European Apostolic Leaders is primarily a professional society in which confirmed apostles and prophets are able to relate to and connect with each other.
 It is secondarily a training ground for “emerging” apostles and prophets.

 European Apostolic Leaders was established in July 2013.
 In March 2016, the Executive Committee (EC) was appointed.

-The Director leads EAL, and appoints the EC, consisting of 5-7 members.
+The President leads EAL, and appoints the EC, consisting of 5-7 members.